After the establishment of the Delhi Sultanate, iqta system was introduced by the Sultans.

 He was expected to maintain the army and meet his own expenses with the revenue collected.

-From the time of Balban the muqti was expected to send the balance (fawazil) of the income to the centre after meeting his and the army’s expenses.
+From the time of Balban the muqti was expected to send the balance (fawazil) of the income to the center after meeting his and the army’s expenses.

 This process became even stricter during the time of Alauddhin Khalji.